larksq/obsidian-llm-summary/README.md

 2. **Verification**: To verify the setup, reopen the command prompt and type the command below.
 It should display your API key: echo %OPENAI_API_KEY%

-### Install Dependency

-Install by run `pip install openai, arxiv, pymupdf` in your terminal.

 ### Run Python Script to Summary

-1. Copy your PDF Files to the Files/PDFs, keep the file name the same as the paper's title (recommended not required).
+1. Copy your PDF Files to the Files/PDFs, and keep the file name the same as the paper's title (recommended not required).
-2. Summarize PDF Files (you can set the api key by passing an argument).
+2. Summarize PDF Files (you can set the API key by passing an argument).
 Run `python summary_pdf_folder.py`

 This script will search for all PDF files, summarize them, and save the result into the output folder in your vault.
 The summary will be formatted with the following sections: